x8c8r/NightmareVision/README.md

 After that is complete, run `lime test windows` and you should be compiling

-If you get errors related to lime, run `lime rebuild cpp`
+If you get errors related to lime, run `https://github.com/DuskieWhy/NightmareVision/blob/dev/projFiles/limeFixer.bat` and try again